01-mm/PROHI-mama6444/README.md

 _This template project will contain a simple interactive web dashboard with Streamlit.
 Feel free to edit this document as desired_

 ## System description
+A Streamlit dashboard containing 2 pages was created that included three input widgets, one data widget and one chart widget on the page named Dashboard.
+The second page named About included the author's name as well as information about the data set used and the data science pipeline completed during the spring semester of 2025.
+Synthetic data was used for the dashboard.
 ### Installation of libraries

 Run the commands below in a terminal to configure the project and install the package dependencies for the first time.